-Laparoscopy is a relatively new technique for prostate removal but looks promising.
+Laparoscopy for prostate removal looks promising.
 Men who undergo this technique have less blood loss, less need for pain medication, shorter hospital stays, quicker return to regular meals and activities, early removal of urethral catheters (tubes inserted through the penis to drain urine from the bladder), and a quicker recovery.

 Laparoscopy appears to treat the prostate cancer as effectively as surgeries done with a large incision.